 All PA casinos now open

-Rivers Casino Pittsburgh and The Meadows were the first casinos to reopen on June 9.
+Rivers Casino Pittsburgh and the Meadows were the first casinos to reopen on June 9.
 Social distancing decals marked the floors.
-There were fewer chairs to promote social distancing at slot machines, or plexiglass barriers between slots.
-They added hand sanitizing stations throughout the floor.
+To promote social distancing at slot machines, there were fewer chairs at the machines, or plexiglass barriers between slots.
+The casinos added hand sanitizing stations throughout their floors.

 At the reopening of Rivers Pittsburgh, Harbach said poker rooms present a different type of challenge since people are sitting close together in a room.